rodrigodebenito/icp-design-and-code/week-1/README.md

 ### Homework

+###### For week 2
-**For week 2:** Complete your photo essay and prepare a brief presentation on it.
+Complete your photo essay and prepare a brief presentation on it.
 Innovation, interactivity, implementation and portability will be key factors in your grade.

+###### Ongoing
-**Ongoing:** Every week, students will be expected to find a digital project and prepare for the *"What's out there"* critique segment of the following week.
+Every week, students will be expected to find a digital project and prepare for the *"What's out there"* critique segment of the following week.
 Links will be added [here](https://docs.google.com/spreadsheets/d/10_4_J_NXowfyv-fV8q4X4NBFa_3-TL3PbAImDTqk0FA).